-Shortly after gaining independence, the two new countries went to war in what is called the First Kashmir War.
+Shortly after gaining independence, India and Pakistan went to war in what is called the First Kashmir War.
 The conflict began over the Muslim-populated, but Hindu-ruled Princely State of Kashmir and Jammu.
 The king, Hari Singh, chose to exercise his right to remain free.
 His majority Muslim population violently rebelled and demanded to join Pakistan.
 In October of 1947, Pakistan sent troops to the area in an attempt to gain control of the state.
 When the violence became too much for the king to control, he requested military aid from India.
 As a condition of the support, King Singh agreed to accede Jammu and Kashmir to India.

 The Indo-Pakistani War of 1965 was instigated by several events.
 First, in 1956, India regained control over the Rann of Kutch region in the Indian state of Gujarat.
 Then, in January of 1965, Pakistan sent troops to patrol an Indian-controlled region, believing the local population wanted to be out of Indian control.
 This move was followed by attacks on both sides in April of the same year.
 With tensions high, Pakistan launched Operation Gibraltar in August of 1965 and began invading the Indian state of Jammu and Kashmir.
 India responded with a full military attack in West Pakistan.
 Although this war only lasted for 17 days, it resulted in thousands of deaths.
 The war was the largest grouping of troops since independence and the largest tank battle since World War II.